Jewelry Tarnish – How To Prevent Jewelery From Tarnishing

 For Specific Gemstones Take Note:

-For These Gemstones Take Caution:
+For These Gemstones, Take Caution:

 Turquoise: Porous and can be damaged by chemicals.
 Use only mild dish soap and water.